5 Things: Heat at Colorado

 - 5 Things: Heat at Colorado - Stockton Heat

-- Heat Look to Clinch Playoff Berth Friday against Colorado - Stockton Heat

-- Wolf Pack Look to Snap Losing Skid in Opener of Two-Game Weekend - Hartford Wolf Pack
+- Wolf Pack Look to End Road Trip on Strong Note against Senators - Hartford Wolf Pack

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.